 Why all the movement?
 To better understand the organizational changes taking place among creative teams, we spoke to Tim Cox, Director of Creative Services, at Publix Super Markets.
 He runs a (roughly) 60-person, full-service in-house design team that handles all the company's branding – from print and digital to broadcast and retail environments.
 About a year ago, the team went through a major reorganization.

-The evolving creative team
+The ever-evolving creative team

 "I think that as creative leaders we have to be careful not to get stuck in a rut and do things as we've always done them just because that's the most comfortable way," Cox says.
 "We have to be willing to embrace change if it's going to improve our work quality and ultimately improve our ability to influence."